pmaasz/openLens/docs/RAY_TRACING_GUIDE.md

 # Ray Tracing Guide for OpenLens

+> **Note**: This content has been migrated to Sphinx documentation.
+> For the most up-to-date version, please see the Ray Tracing section in
+> `docs/sphinx/source/user_guide.rst` or build the Sphinx documentation
+> with `cd docs/sphinx && make html`.

 ## Overview
 The OpenLens application now includes a powerful ray tracing simulation that allows you to visualize how light rays travel through optical lenses.
 This guide explains how to use the ray tracing features in the GUI.